Derived equivalences for chain complexes with support: The derived equivalences for quasi-projective schemes

 Recall that for a sheaf $\F$, the grade of $\F$ is defined as For a closed set $V \subseteq X$, define $\grade_X(V) \coloneqq \grade(\OX/\I_V)$ for an ideal sheaf $\I_V$ defining a closed subscheme on $V$.
 It is well defined and does not depend on the choice of $\I_V$.
 For more details on the definition and its well-definedness, we refer to \cite[Appendix A]{Mandal2025}. \begin{defn} We say a sheaf $\F \in Coh(X)$ is \emph{perfect} if $\grade_X(\F) = \hd_X(\F)$.
 An ideal sheaf $\I$ is said to be \emph{perfect} if the sheaf $\OX/\I$ is perfect. \end{defn}

-Similar to the graded case, $\grade_X(V) \leq g(V,\V(X))$ and when $V$ is perfect and the characteristic of $X$ is prime, $g(V,\V(X)) = \grade_X(V)$.
+Similar proofs as those for graded modules yield that $\grade_X(V) \leq g(V,\V(X))$, and when $\I_V$ is perfect and the characteristic of $X$ is prime, $g(V,\V(X)) = \grade_X(V)$.
 Thus, we have the following theorem. \begin{thm} Let $X$ be a quasi-projective scheme over a noetherian affine scheme, $V \subseteq X$ a closed set, and $\L = \L_{V}$.
 Suppose $X$ has prime characteristic and $\I_V$ is perfect with $\grade_X(\I_V) = g$ for some ideal sheaf $\I_V$ defining a closed subscheme structure on $V$.
-Then \end{thm} \begin{proof} The first equivalence follows by combining \Cref{cor:surjectivity-from-perfect-sheaf} with \Cref{thm:derived-eq-keller-abelian-category}, and using the equality $g(V,\V(X)) = \grade_X(V)$.
-Since $\I_V$ is perfect and $X$ has characteristic $p$, by \Cref{eg:efhd-char-p}, $V$ has eventually finite $\V(X)$-dimension.
-Hence, by applying \Cref{thm:derived-equivalence-AbarcapL-AbarsuppL-AsuppL}, we get the second and third derived equivalences. \end{proof}
+Then \end{thm} \begin{proof} Since $\I_V$ is perfect and $X$ has characteristic $p$, by \Cref{eg:efhd-char-p}, $V$ has eventually finite $\V(X)$-dimension.
+Using $g(V,\V(X)) = \grade_X(V)$ and applying \Cref{thm:der-eq-scheme}, we get the derived equivalence as required. \end{proof}